 This post outlines how to leave your cat at home alone for long amounts of time and also goes into how to prep for leaving them alone with a pet sitter that comes 1-2 times a day (or even overnight).
 I also chat a bit about our experiences boarding, and why we don’t go that route anymore.

-How To Leave Your Cat At Home While On Vacation: A Complete Guide
+How I Leave My Cat At Home While On Vacation

 The first thing to know is that cats are independent creatures.
 They like having their alone time and they’re perfectly capable of taking care of themselves.
 In fact, some cats even prefer it when their humans are away!